For he spoke, and it was done. He commanded, and it stood firm. Psalm 33:9

 14 Moreover from the time that I was appointed to be their governor in the land of Judah, from the twentieth year to the 32nd year of Artaxerxes the king, that is, twelve years, I and my brothers have not eaten the bread of the governor.

 15 But the former governors who were before me were supported by the people, and took bread and wine from them, plus 40 pieces of silver.
-Their servants also ruled over the people, but I did not do so, because of the fear of God.
+Their servants also ruled over the people, but I did not do so, because of my fear of God.
 16 I gave myself to the work of this wall and did not buy any land.
 All my servants were gathered there for the work.

 17 Moreover, there were at my table, 150 of the Jews and the rulers, in addition to those who came to us from among the nations that were around us.
 18 Now that which was prepared for one day was one ox and six choice sheep.
 Also fowls were prepared for me and once every ten days a store of all sorts of wine.
 Yet for all this, I did not demand the governor’s pay because the bondage was heavy on this people.

 19 Remember me, my God, for good, for all that I have done for this people.

 Sanballat’s Threats and Conspiracy

 1 Now when it was reported to Sanballat, Tobiah, and to Geshem the Arabian, and to the rest of our enemies, that I had built the wall, and that there was no breach left in it (though up to that time I had not set up the doors in the gates), 2 Sanballat and Geshem sent to me, saying, “Come!
 Let’s meet together in the villages in the plain of Ono.”
 But they intended to harm me.

 3 I sent messengers to them, saying, “I am doing a great work, so that I cannot come down.
 Why should the work cease, while I leave it and come down to you?”